 Producer Licensing Bureau

-The Agent Licensing Bureau is responsible for the licensing and regulation of individuals and businesses who conduct insurance business in the state of New Mexico.
+The Producer Licensing Bureau is responsible for the licensing and regulation of individuals and businesses who conduct insurance business in the state of New Mexico.
 To protect insurance consumers the bureau determines the qualifications and eligibility of applicants and processes license applications, company appointments by insurers, renewals, banking of continuing education credits, and approval of pre-licensing and continuing education courses.

 In 2016 the New Mexico Legislature enacted new laws that make significant changes to the way individuals and business will be licensed in New Mexico.
 The new laws and conversion to a new licensing system, State Based Systems (SBS), are intended to streamline the licensing process.
 July 1, 2017, is the effective date for the new laws to take effect and the conversion to the new licensing system.